Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Simulation

+We assessed performance according to four aspects: estimation of the correlation structure; prediction of gene expression; recovery of factor trajectories; and estimating factor loadings.

-We evaluated two aspects of the performance of MCEM.
-Firstly, we compared the final correlation estimate with the truth and secondly, we monitored the change in the correlation estimate throughout the whole iterative process, to assess the speed of convergence of the algorithm.
+To assess estimation of correlation structure, we compared the final correlation estimate with the truth and additionally, we monitored the change in the correlation estimate throughout the whole iterative process, to assess the speed of convergence of the algorithm.